jmotwel/VGDFinal/README.txt

 Authors James Otwell and Jason Wojcik

+- Game Description
+	Our game is a replica of one of our favorite games while growing up; Pokemon.
+	Many of us can remember growing up and playing Pokemon on our gameboys and we wanted to recreate that experience.
+Our game will include several original characters, battles, and an open world experience.

+- Documentation
+camera.pde: Contains the logic for the camera that follows the player.
+This
+			logic stops the camera when the player is near a wall and follows the player when he is moving.

+game.pde: Contains the logic for the game as well as the starting screen and animations.
+		  The majority of the code for our game will be written in this file.

+player.pde: Contains the logic for character movement, animation and display.
+			This file will hold all of the logic for the player.

+tilemap.pde: This file contains the logic for the background tilemap.
+It
+			 builds up the background tilemap then exports it as an image so that rendering is faster.

+- Instructions
 For our final project, our team used multiple files as well as several images.
 These files and images must be included in order for the game to run.